luogen1996/LaVIN/README.md

 ## Fine-tuning
 ### ScienceQA
 Reproduce the performance of LaVIN-7B on ScienceQA (~1.4 hours on 8x A100 (80G)).
+For 7B model, we fine-tune it on 2x A100.

 LLaMA weights:
 ```bash